Reckless (2014 film)

 Reckless (Bloedlink) is a 2014 Dutch thriller film directed by Joram Lürsen.
 The film is a Dutch-language remake of the 2009 film The Disappearance of Alice Creed.
 The film was the opening film of the Netherlands Film Festival in 2014.

 In 2015, Tygo Gernandt won the Rembrandt Award for his role in the film.

 The soundtrack for the film was made by the Dutch band Kensington.

 Plot

 Two ex-convicts, Victor (Tygo Gernandt) and Rico (Marwan Kenzari) kidnap a millionaire's daughter, Laura Temming (Sarah Chronis).
 They force her into a van in broad daylight and soon after begin negotiating ransom with her father.
-They remove all evidence by stripping their van, removing all of Laura's clothes and preventing her from sitting on a toilet, intead forcing her to use a bedpan for peeing while handcuffed and ballgagged.
+They remove all evidence by stripping their van, removing all of Laura's clothes and preventing her from sitting on a toilet, instead forcing her to use a bedpan for peeing while handcuffed and ballgagged.
 The kidnapper's plan do not unfold when Laura manages to grab a gun when pretending to use the bucket to poop.